-Holes are useful when cylindrical components are to be fed and presented upright.
+Holes are useful when cylindrical parts are supplied and stood on end.
 The basic design for a platform with holes should consider the following items:

-- In general, the simpler design is better. - The diameter of the hole (d') is the most important dimension of the plate.
-It is mandatory to have a large enough diameter to allow the part to straighten out once inside the hole.
-For parts up to 3.5mm of diameter, 0.05 mm is added to the maximum part diameter (d).
-However, for larger parts, with diameter larger than 3.5mm, as well as non-cylindrical parts (e.g. conical), a larger diameter is required. - The hole should be deep enough (l') to allow the part to be guided along the walls if necessary.
-If the workpiece rests on the bottom, there is no need for a long guide. - It is preferable to guide the part at least on 1/3 of the height of the part (L), ideally $\frac{1}{2}$, so that the piece stays as straight as possible. - Attention should also be paid to the residual height of the part above the plate (L'). - The chamfer (A) is essential to allow the part to fall into the hole.
-In most cases, the chamfer angle is 60° . - The weight of the custom platform should be the same as the weight of the standard flat platform.
+- In general, a simpler design is better. - The diameter of the hole (d') is the most important measurement of the plate.

+The diameter of a hole must be wide enough for a part to stand inside it vertically.
+In the case of parts with diameters up to 3.5 mm, add an additional 0.05 mm to the largest part's diameter (d).
+However, wider diameters will be necessary if you have large parts whose diameters exceed 3.5 mm or parts with shapes other than cylindrical (cones, for example). - A hole must have sufficient depth (l') to serve as a guide for aligning parts against its wall when necessary.
+If your workpiece is placed on the bottom, a long guide is unnecessary. - To keep the parts as straight as possible, we recommended guiding them for one third of the part's height (L) (One half or more if possible). - Also, be careful of the leftover height of parts on the plate (L'). - The chamfer (A) is indispensable for putting parts into holes.
+In almost all cases, the angle of the chamfer is 60 degrees. - The weight of the custom platform should be the same as the weight of the standard flat platform.
 If the weight changes significantly, the resonant frequency may change and affect the operation of the feeder.
 In this case, it may be possible to adjust the frequency of each feeder operation.

-D' ď , А
+D' ď' ľ Α

 IF-80 >0.5L d+0.05mm 0.5L 60

 IF-240 >0.5L d+0.1mm 0.5L 60

 IF-380 >0.5L d+0.5mm 0.5L 60

 IF-530 >0.5L d+1.0mm 0.5L 60